-indicating that some of the proteins produced by HS-5 stromal cells were retained and concentrated in the ECS.
-Previous research has shown that polysulfone fibers which is a hydrophobic material, readily adsorbs proteins (Norde, 1986; Patkar et al., 1993); this will therefore affect to some extent the recovery of secreted proteins.
-Pre-coating polysulfone fibers with another protein such as bovine serum albumin (BSA) or ĸ-casein have shown to solve this problem (Arnebrant and Nylander, 1986; Patkar et al., 1993).
+Protein measurements taken in the reservoir indicated negligible traces thus no net production of protein was found from the reservoir media (results not shown).
+Previous research has shown that polysulfone fibers which is a hydrophobic material, readily adsorbs proteins (Norde 1986; Patkar et al. 1993); this will therefore affect to some extent the recovery of secreted proteins.
+Pre-coating polysulfone fibers with another protein such as bovine serum albumin (BSA) or κ-caesin have shown to solve this problem (Arnebrant and Nylander 1986; Patkar et al. 1993).
 The low molecular weight cut-off (MWCO-20) permits only small molecules < 20 kDa to diffuse freely across the membrane.
-Larger proteins (>20 kDa) produced by stromal cells in the ECS will therefore not readily diffuse through the polysulfone membrane; these include growth factors such as IL-6 and LIF.
-Our protein gel (Fig. 4B) revealed that most of the proteins produced from HS-5 stromal cells and collected in TCP or ECS were above 20 kDa.
-Apparent bands between 28 and 36 kDa observed in protein samples from both cultures are likely growth factors typically produced by HS-5 such as IL-1 α and IL-1 β at around 31 kDa, M-CSF at 36.4 kDa, and glycosylated LIF which could range from 32 to 62 kDa.
+Larger proteins (> 20 kDa) produced by stromal cells in the ECS will therefore not readily diffuse through the polysulfone membrane; these include growth factors such as IL-6 and LIF.
+Our protein gel (Figure 4B) revealed that most of the proteins produced from HS-5 stromal cells and collected in TCP or ECS were above 20 kDa.
+Apparent bands between 28-36 kDa observed in protein samples from both cultures are likely growth factors typically produced by HS-5 such as IL-1α and IL-1β at around 31 kDa, M-CSF at 36.4 kDa, and glycosylated LIF which could range from 32-62 kDa.
 Strong bands at around 28 kDa and weak bands below 28 kDa are likely growth factors IL-11 or IL-6.
-Interlekin-11, a multifunctional cytokine which plays a key role in megakaryocyte
+Interlekin-11, a multi-functional cytokine which plays a key role in megakaryocyte maturation, has a predicted molecular weight of 19.3 kDa but under reducing conditions, appear on SDS gel at 24-28 kDa.
+Interleukin-6 which is a prototypic pleiotrophic cytokine is often variably glycosylated and will show as multiple bands between 22-27 kDa.
+Our observations suggest that exogenous growth factor production is preserved in the HFBR as produced in normal TCP cultures.